change-agent/ProjectZero/README.md

 * Summary of set up

 For initial retrieval of the project, there are a few requirements that are needed to be completed.

-1. Firstly, prepare Eclipse for LibGDX development.1.
+1. Firstly, prepare Eclipse for LibGDX development.

 2. Secondly, set up Android SDK with appropriate API.

 3. Thirdly, pull this repository onto your local machine.

 4. Lastly, compile and test the project.

 * Configuration